 The Drive towards Digital Transformation in AMP7

-It seems that everywhere that you go in the Water Industry at the current time somebody is talking about Digital Transformation…..or if we go back 5 minutes it was Water 4.0…..and 10 minutes ago (it seems) it was “Smart Water”, these are all very well used buzz words that the industry is destined to think about for a short-term and then promptly forget about.
-In reality though, we as an industry, have been hit by a number of different concepts for a number of different technological aspects for a good number of years now.
-For almost as long we have had a term for all of this, “widgets.”
+It seems that everywhere you go in the Water Industry somebody is talking about Digital Transformation.
+5 minutes ago, it was Water 4.0, and 10 minutes ago (it seems) it was “Smart Water”.
+These are all very well used buzz words that the industry is destined to think about for a short-term and then promptly forget.
+In reality, as an industry, we have been hit by a number of different concepts for different technological aspects for many years.
+For almost as long we have had a term for all of this: “widgets.”

-Widgets don’t sell though and what the water companies need is a solution to the challenges that it faces i.e. technologies that will solve a problem, more of focus on application rather than technology.
+However, widgets don’t sell and what water companies need are solutions to the challenges being faced, i.e. technologies that will solve a problem; more of a focus on application rather than technology.

-So, let us go back and define what the “concept” of what Digital Transformation actually is.
-If we go back 10 years work by the SWAN Forum developed the SWAN Layers diagram.
-The diagram is loosely based upon a combination of the Purdue Model and/or the OSI model of ICT system that was developed in the 1970’s and 1980’s.
-In the SWAN Layers model there is everything from:
+So, let us go back and define what the “concept” of Digital Transformation actually is.
+10 years ago, the SWAN Forum developed the SWAN Layers diagram.
+The diagram is loosely based on a combination of the Purdue Model and/or the Open Systems Interconnection (OSI) model of Information and Communications Technologies (ICT) system that was developed in the 1970’s and 1980’s.
+In the SWAN Layers model there 5 layers:

 Layer 1 – physical infrastructure

 Layer 2 – instrumentation & control systems

 Layer 4 – visualisation

 The model itself is a technologically-based model which is layered and there is an argument that it should be a pyramid reflecting the fact that the layer above cannot work without the layer below, i.e. there is no point monitoring a pipe with instruments if the pipe isn’t there.